ebeninca/fip16/README.md

 - Other Leagues screen crashing on ENGL when you're playing in a league of other continent (problem exists in the fip16 v62 CAF original)
 - A chance of conflict on FIFA CWC exists between the host team and the winners of AFC / CAF Champions league being the same teams, it's very rare, doesn't crash, cup still playable, no further action for now.
 - CONCACAF Gold Cup not showing on tables full screen, same problem of AFC Asian Cup, still playable.
-- FIFA CWC Cup has been generated in AUG 26, Libertadores champion have to wait an entire year to participate, Is it possible to change this date to earlier DEC?

 - v62 CAF Al Ahly (as saudi arabia national team manager): shows "Copa America" table instead of "AFC Asian Cup" table.
 Not crashing, competition still playable. (not showing on original version too)

 ## Future Features: